lordgaruda/docker-lamp/README.md

 ```sh
 docker-compose down
 ```

-## Persistent Data
-- MySQL data is stored in the `db_data` volume to ensure persistence across container restarts.

 ## Notes
 - Ensure that the `site` directory exists in your project root for PHP files.